Articles

 What is superannuation investing?

-Superannuation investing entails two elements of investment concept: firstly, it is important to recognise that superannuation is not of itself an investment, as a structure under which investments are made; secondly, superannuation investing applies all of the usual skills required for investing of any type and includes:
+Superannuation investing entails two elements of investment concept.
+It is important to recognise that superannuation is not of itself an investment, rather, a structure under which investments are made.
+Superannuation investing applies all of the usual skills required for investing of any type and includes:

 • identification of goals (and the timeframe for their achievement);